 The device boasts 120 watts of solid state power, two channels, a set of two 12 inch speakers, a digital reverb, and standard EQ frequency controls.

 Are you looking to shake up the world with a taste of bone-crushing sludge rock?
 This amp is for you.
 Do you want to be the next Tony Iommi?
 This amp is for you.
-Do you want the best rock amp for Fender Stratocaster without spending thousands of dollars?
+Do you want the best rock amp for Fender Stratocaster without spending tons of money?
 This amp is for you.

 What Makes a Best Amp for Strat?